Extended deterministic mean-field games: Uniqueness

 \section{Uniqueness}

-In the present section, we discuss two approaches to the uniqueness problem.
+In this section, we discuss two approaches to the uniqueness problem.
 First, we illustrate how to adapt Lasry-Lions monotonicity argument for the random variable framework.
 However, this proof applies only to classical solutions (though it may prove possible to extend it to viscosity solutions if the mean-field trajectories admit an absolutely continuous law).
-Next we consider a second uniqueness technique which gives uniqueness to a more general class of problems without any further conditions on solutions.
-This method generalizes, even for classical mean-field games, the results in the literature.
+Next, we consider a second uniqueness technique that gives uniqueness for a more general class of problems without any further conditions on solutions.
+This method generalizes, even for classical mean-field games, prior results in the literature.